FREE WORK PLANNER

 Let's do some quick math:

-- If you eat at a sit down restaurant with a family of 4 you could easily wind up spending $50 – $60.
+- If you eat at a sit-down restaurant with a family of 4 you could easily wind up spending $50 – $60.
 Let's say you do that once a week.
 Now we're looking at around $240 per month.

 - And let's say you hit the drive-thru once a week on a busy night.
 Or maybe even twice?
 (AND, if you HAVE to hit the drive-thru, some days be sure to have this fast food happy hour deals around town handy so you can save while you're out).

 That's right – changing just your family's dining-out habits could save you more cash than if you cut cable AND ditched your cell phone plan!
 If you want to save money by not eating out – keep reading for some helpful tips I've learned over the years.

 Save Money By Not Eating Out with These 6 Tips

 Just eating at home more often could be a HUGE blessing to your family's budget, as well as giving you more time around the table with your favorite people (and you'll eat healthier meals too.)

 But you're more likely to succeed if you go into it with a good plan.
 (Jump in without one and you're more likely to end up stressed out and frustrated.
 I have totally been there!)